Garry Crane

 Garry Crane (born 25 August 1944) is a former Australian rules footballer in the Victorian Football League.

 Crane was recruited to Carlton Football Club from Yallourn North Football Club after winning the club's best and fairest award in 1962 and 1963.

-Crane made his debut for the Carlton in Round 17, 1964.

-Crane represented Carlton in three VFL premiership teams – 1968, 1970 and 1972.
+He made his debut for Carlton in Round 17, 1964 and played in three VFL premiership teams – 1968, 1970 and 1972.
 He was rated the best player on the ground by the voting panel of The Age newspaper in the 1968 Grand Final.

-Crane won the club best and fairest award in 1969.
+Crane won Carlton's best and fairest award in 1969.
+He was a two-time Murie Cup winner in 1973 and 1974, as the leading combined votegetter in the seniors Brownlow Medal and reserves Gardiner Medal among players who polled in both.
 He retired at the end of the 1976 season.